TASagent/TASagent.github.io/twitchBotFeatures/tts.md

 ### Supported TTS voices

 Users can set a custom voice that is used just for their TTS commands with `!set tts voice <ttsVoice>`.
-To hear a sample of any voice saying `!tts Hello, my name is <name>.  rrrrrrrrrrrrrrrrrrrrrrrrrrrrrr`, simply click on corresponding name below.
+To hear a sample of any voice saying `!tts Hello, my name is <name>.
+This is a test *with emphasis* (and a whisper). rrrrrrrrrrrrrrrrrrrrrrrrrrrrrr`, simply click on corresponding name below.

 * Valid US English Values:
     * Google Cloud TTS